 Center for Devices and Radiological Health

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number 1779 to identify the guidance you are requesting.
 Copies of the guidance are also available from:

 Office of Communication, Outlook and Development, HFM-40